ShimonTroiaeAbOrisWang/Fermion-QMC-Sampling---10708-Project/README.md

 This repository houses the codes of the course project for 10708 Probabilistic Graphical Models, Spring 2022 at Carnegie Mellon University.

-The project is jointed done by Hongjian Wang and Andrew Smith.
+The project is jointly done by Hongjian Wang and Andrew Smith.

 To reproduce all the experiments in our final report, simply upload the file `10708_project.ipynb` into Google Colab.
 Please see the code comments and the text blocks for detailed instruction.